 For those automotive businesses which are experiencing growing creditor pressure, legal threats, or simply those that require more time for a workable solution to be devised, placing the company into administration may be the most appropriate solution.
 A company cannot remain in administration indefinitely, although the process does allow for additional time and space to consider all available options.

 If your automotive business is general performing adequately, but it is in need of an injection of capital to top up its working cash reserves or to allow operations to be kicked back into action, our in-house commercial finance team are here to help.

-We can liaise with lenders on your behalf, ensuring your case for refinancing is presented in the most appealing light, while explaining the issues your business may have faced in the wake of the COVID-19 pandemic.
+We can liaise with lenders on your behalf, ensuring your case for refinancing is presented in the most appealing light.
 Our team are also able to access external credit control support for your company if required.

 If your automotive business is trading as a limited company, there is a good chance that you also classed an employee of the business as well as its director.
 This could be particularly important if your company becomes insolvent and you enter a formal liquidation process such as a CVL.

 While your employees will be able to make a claim for redundancy upon the liquidation of the company, so will you.
 There are a number of criteria which you must meet in order to qualify for a redundancy payout, but if you have worked for your automotive company for a minimum of 16 hours per week for at least two years, as well as being paid a regular salary for this work through PAYE, it is highly likely that you will have a valid redundancy claim.